GalieoTrover/game-search/README.md

 ## Technologies Used
 This is a React based web application styled using [Material-UI](https://mui.com) and the data is sourced from [RAWG's](https://rawg.io) API.
 It is being hosted on [Netlify](https://netlify.com).

+## About
+This web application lets you look up details about your favourite video games.

+## Screenshots